 Make sure that the network you connect to is the right one.
 You may have seen similarly named networks when you’re at a Starbucks, such as “Starbucks Free Wi-Fi” or “Starbucks High-Speed Internet.”
 These are not owned by Starbucks but someone hoping you will connect to it, so they can get their hands on your communications or login credentials.
 If you are not sure which network is the right one, ask the staff of the establishment you’re in.

 Previously joined networks

 By default your Mac will remember Wi-Fi networks that it has previously joined—a time saver, for sure, but also a risk.
-If your Mac has "Apple Store" or "Starbucks" in its memory, there is nothing stopping it from joining my fake "Apple Store" network.
-Same name so it must be the one remembered, right?
-Your Mac does not know any better.
-We recommended that you delete free Wi-Fi networks from your history, so that your Mac will not auto-join them the next time you're in range.
-For a step-by-step on how to do this, have a look at Intego's article here.
+If your Mac has “Apple Store” or “Starbucks” in its memory, there is nothing stopping it from joining my fake “Apple Store” network.
+If the network has the same name and the same password (or lack thereof), your Mac thinks, “it must be the one I remember from before, right?”
+Your Mac does not know any better, and it “helpfully” connects automatically, while perhaps it shouldn’t.
+We recommended that you delete free Wi-Fi networks from your history, so that your Mac will not auto-join them the next time you’re in range.
+For a step-by-step on how to do this, have a look at Intego’s article here.

 Disable sharing services

 Your Mac has sharing capabilities built in.
 To view them, open your System Preferences and go to the Sharing pane.